Movement System

 };

 Add rules to your MovementBehaviorProfile's PositioningRules array.
-Each rule has a Weight (0-1) that controls how much influence it has on the final score.
+Each rule has a Weight (0-1) controlling its influence on the final score.
 Multiple rules stack additively.

 Built-in rule: UAnglePreferenceRule pushes the AI toward (or away from) a specific angle relative to the target's facing direction: